Maria Hayley

 Founder & Board of Directors - President

 Ms. Hayley, who holds a Master of Arts in Library Science from Dominican University (formerly Rosary College), has more than 30 years of experience in the library field.
 She specialized in correctional librarianship, young adult services, children’s services, programming, product development, outreach, and administration.
 She has a record of innovations in these areas of endeavor.
-Her work has had neighborhood, citywide and national exposure.
-Additionally, through her studies at the Erikson Institute, the National Teachers Academy and independent studies with Clinical Professor of Pediatrics Emeritus at Harvard Medical School, T. Berry Brazelton, M.D., she has added expertise in early childhood development.
-Ms. Hayley’s background is the context for her continued search for cutting-edge information impacting the mission of The Freadom® Road Foundation which is to break the cycle of intergenerational incarceration.
+Her work has had neighborhood, citywide, and national exposure.
+Additionally, through her studies at the Erikson Institute, the National Teachers Academy, and independent studies with Clinical Professor of Pediatrics Emeritus at Harvard Medical School, T. Berry Brazelton, M.D., she has added expertise in early childhood development.

-During her ten years of experience as an administrative librarian at the Cook County Department of Corrections (Cook County Jail) in Chicago, Illinois, Maria Hayley realized that many of the children born to incarcerated parents would likely follow in their parent’s footsteps.
+During her ten years of experience as an administrative librarian at the Cook County Department of Corrections (Cook County Jail) in Chicago, Illinois, Maria Hayley realized that many of the children born to incarcerated parents would likely follow in their parents’ footsteps.
 She dedicated her life to discovering ways to prevent and alter these probable futures.
-The continued search for root causes and solutions to intergenerational incarceration is the work of The Freadom® Road Foundation which she founded.
+The continued search for root causes and solutions of intergenerational incarceration - including a broader understanding of who is at risk of being caught in this cycle - is the work of The Freadom® Road Foundation, which she founded.

 Ms. Hayley has been an accreditation consultant to The Chicago Metropolitan Correctional Center Education Department for 20 years and served on various boards including: The Cook County Department of Corrections Literacy Board (which she founded), the Local School Council of The Cook County Jail High School, The (Chicago) North Avenue Business Association, The Kiwanis Club of Lake View Foundation for Physically and Mentally Challenged Children, The Family Focus-Englewood-Lawndale Advisory Board and The Board of the Jessie “Ma” Houston Prison Outpost of Rainbow Push Coalition.